bherrmann7/explainer/README.md

 # Approach:

-Transform an input edn file into a web page.
+Transform an input edn (input.edn) file into a web page (docs/index.html)

-The input includes html, hiccup, or referenes to plantuml files.
+The input includes html, hiccup, or references to plantUML files.
+When plantUML files are referenced, the png is generated.

 # Usage and Example:

+The usage ane example page is created using "explainer",

 https://bherrmann7.github.io/explainer/